 Overview: With no account management fees, M1 Finance boasts some of the lowest fees around.
 This robo-advisor also has a very low entry point, with only a $100 minimum investment.
-Unlike other robo-advisors, M1 allows you to choose from thousands of types of investments or pre-made portfolios.
+Unlike other robo-advisors, M1 allows you to choose from thousands of types of investments or pre-made portfolios, including crypto.
 This makes M1 Finance an easy first choice for investors looking to test drive robo-advisors.

 Advice and Account Types: While this robo-advisor doesn’t offer any financial advice options, users can create multiple accounts like IRAs, taxable accounts, and LLC business accounts.

 Read the M1 Finance Review